tdlib/td/example/csharp/README.md

 After `TDLib` is built you can open and run TdExample project.
 It contains a simple console C# application with implementation of authorization and message sending.
 Just open it with Visual Studio 2015 or 2017 and run.

+Also see TdExample.csproj for example of including TDLib in C# project with all native shared library dependencies.